-In 1832 there were approximately fifty people in Hannibal and ten of them were Presbyterians.
-On August 19, 1832, Dr. David Nelson M.D. met with those ten Presbyterians in the home of Abner O. Nash, in the 200 block of Hill Street, to formally organize the Presbyterian church in Hannibal.
+Hannibal’s population in 1832 was approximately 50 citizens, and ten of these citizens were Presbyterians.
+On August 19, 1832, Dr. David Nelson, M.D., met with those ten Presbyterians in the home of Abner O. Nash, in the 200 block of Hill Street, to formally organize the Presbyterian church in Hannibal.
 Ten members formed the original body of the church, all presenting letters of regular membership in other churches.
-The ten charter members were: Abner O. Nash, Diana K. Nash, Matilda P. Nash, Pamilia P. Jones, Theodosia lnskeep, Tabitha lnskeep, Elizabeth Brown, Almyra Church, David Bills, and Emily Stewart.
-They gathered together to worship and in so doing the Presbyterian church became the first religious organization in Hannibal to meet regularly.
-We have been doing so ever since.
+They gathered together to worship, and in doing so, the Presbyterian church became the first religious organization in Hannibal to meet on a regular basis.

-By 1837 the village population had risen to between 400 and 500 people.
-Services at the Presbyterian church were originally held in a small frame building near the river.
-In 1839 construction of a church was begun but thanks to measles and cholera epidemics wasn't completed until 1843.
-The first building on the present site, at 6th and Center Streets, was built in 1860; however, this was not the current church building.
+By 1837 the village population had expanded to between 400 and 500 people.
+Services at the Presbyterian church were originally held in a small frame building near the Mississippi River.
+In 1839 construction of a church building was begun, but due to measles and cholera epidemics, it was not completed until 1843.
+The first church structure on the present site, at 6th and Center Streets, was built in 1860; however, this was not the current church building.